fsphys/praktikum-protokollvorlage-latex/README.md

 The template is known to be compatible with TeXLive 2012 and 2014.

-For detailed information on using the template, see the readme pdf.
+For detailed information on using the template, see the readme pdf (main.pdf in readme branch).

 ## Contribute to the template